If you are new to the Lake District Ski Club, please read the following frequently asked questions before you set off.

 First and foremost, be well equipped for a mountain environment!
 Inexperienced skiers /boarders should not attempt the climb unless accompanied by some one who is experienced in winter conditions.

 When is the ski club open?

 The ski club runs the button tow during the winter season, provided there is enough snow and conditions are suitable.
 The tow runs most weekends and some days during the week, usually from about 10am until about an hour before dusk.
-For the latest updates, call the Snow Line for a pre-recorded message, or check the website or sign up for the Twitter feed.
+For the latest updates, call the Snow Line for a pre-recorded message, check the website or sign up for the Twitter feed.

 What should I bring?